gs1us-technology/vc-verifier-core/README.md

 ## What is a Credential

-A credential is a set of one or more claims made by an issuer.
-A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
-Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.
+A credential is a set of one or more claims made by the same entity.
+Credentials might also include an identifier and metadata to describe properties of the credential, such as the issuer, the validity date and time period, a representative image, verification material, status information, and so on.
+A verifiable credential is a set of tamper-evident claims and metadata that cryptographically prove who issued it.
+Examples of verifiable credentials include, but are not limited to, digital employee identification cards, digital driver's licenses, and digital educational certificates.

 ![Screenshot](./content/vc.png)